Cost of Residential Mental Health Treatment

 Ask for the breakdown in a way that leaves less room for a vague answer.

-A written estimate should answer the same question most parents are already asking quietly.
-What would this cost if the stay goes as expected, and what would change if it does not?
+A written estimate should answer the question underneath the quote: what would this cost if the stay goes as expected, and what would change if it does not?

 Good-faith estimate and billing transparency rights checklist